lsst-dm/dmtn-048/index.rst

 Building the Reference Catalogs
 -------------------------------

-!ObjectIds from different data sources will not match, and we will need to run association (a la Association Pipeline) to synchronize them (this is a heavy operation).
+ObjectIds from different data sources will not match, and we will need to run association (a la Association Pipeline) to synchronize them (this is a heavy operation).